-SITING
+SITING-

-- B. New development shall be sited to achieve visual subordinance from Key Viewing Areas, unless the siting would place such development in a buffer specified for protection of wetlands, riparian corridors, endemic and listed plants, sensitive wildlife sites or conflict with standards to protect cultural resources.
-In such situations, development shall comply with this standard to the maximum extent practicable.
-(GMA Only) - C. New development shall be sited to achieve visual subordinance utilizing existing topography, and/or existing vegetation as needed in the GMA and meet the required scenic standard (visually subordinate or visually not evident) in the SMA from Key Viewing Areas. - D. Driveways and buildings shall be designed and sited to minimize visibility of cut banks and fill slopes from Key Viewing Areas. - E. The silhouette of new buildings shall remain below the skyline of a bluff, cliff or ridge as seen from Key Viewing Areas.
+- B. New development shall be sited to achieve visual subordinance from Key Viewing Areas, unless the siting would place such development in a buffer specified for protection of wetlands, riparian corridors, endemic and listed plants, sensitive wildlife sites or conflict with standards to protect cultural resources.- In such situations, development shall comply with this standard to the maximum extent practicable.- (GMA Only) - C. New development shall be sited to achieve visual subordinance utilizing existing topography, and/or existing vegetation as needed in the GMA and meet the required scenic standard (visually subordinate or visually not evident) in the SMA from Key Viewing Areas. - D. Driveways and buildings shall be designed and sited to minimize visibility of cut banks and fill slopes from Key Viewing Areas. - E. The silhouette of new buildings shall remain below the skyline of a bluff, cliff or ridge as visible seen from Key Viewing Areas.
 A variance in the General Management Area may be granted according to Chapter 6 if application of the guidelines would leave the owner without a reasonable economic use.
 The variance shall be the minimum necessary to allow the use and may be applied only after all reasonable efforts to modify the design, building height and site to comply with the criteria have been made. - F. An alteration to a building built prior to November 17, 1986, which already protrudes above the skyline of a bluff, cliff or ridge as seen from a Key Viewing Area, may itself protrude above the skyline if: - 1.
 The altered building, through use of color, landscaping and/or other mitigation measures, contrasts less with its setting than before the alteration; and - 2.
 There is no practicable alternative means of altering the building without increasing the protrusion. - G. Except for water-dependent development and for water-related recreation development, development shall be set back 100 feet from the ordinary high water mark of the Columbia River below Bonneville Dam, and 100 feet from the normal pool elevation of the Columbia River above Bonneville Dam, unless the setback would render a property unbuildable.
 In such cases, variances to this guideline may be authorized according to Chapter 6 of this Ordinance.
-In the SMA the setbacks described above shall be 200 feet. - H. New buildings shall not be permitted on lands visible from Key Viewing Areas with slopes in excess of 30 percent.
-Variances to this guideline may be authorized according to Chapter 6 of this Ordinance if its application would render a property unbuildable.
-In determining the slope, the average percent slope of the proposed building site shall be utilized.
+In the SMA the setbacks described above shall be 200 feet.